 MM4.7-2 The City of Huntington Beach shall require that any Applicant prepare a Groundwater Hydrology Study to determine the lateral transmissivity of area soils and a safe pumping yield such that dewatering activities do not interfere with nearby water supplies.
 The Groundwater Hydrology Study shall make recommendations on whether permanent groundwater dewatering is feasible within the constraints of a safe pumping level.
 The Applicant's engineer of record shall incorporate the Hydrology Study designs and recommendations into project plans.
 If safe groundwater dewatering is determined to not be feasible, permanent groundwater dewatering shall not be implemented.
-The City Director of Public Works, OCWD, and other regulatory agencies shall approve or disapprove any permanent groundwater dewatering based on the Groundwater Hydrology Study and gualified Engineers' recommendations.
+The City Director of Public Works, OCWD, and other regulatory agencies shall approve or disapprove any permanent groundwater dewatering based on the Groundwater Hydrology Study and qualified Engineers' recommendations.

 MM4.7-3 The City of Huntington Beach shall require that the Applicant's Licensed Civil Engineer for each site-specific development prepare a Hydrology and Hydraulic Study to identify the effects of potential stormwater runoff from the specific development on the existing storm drain flows for the 10-, 25-, and 100-year design storm events.
 The Hydrology and Hydraulic Study shall identify existing runoff and proposed runoff, in addition to existing storm drain system capacity at the development site discharge location to the nearest down-gradient main junction.
 The Applicant shall design site drainage and document that the proposed development would not increase peak storm event flows over existing conditions for the design storm events.
 The final site plan shall not exceed an impervious fraction of 0.9, unless sufficient retention is incorporated into the site design to accommodate excess runoff.
-The Hydrology and Hydraulic Study shall also incorporate all current adopted Municipal NPDES Permit
+The Hydrology and Hydraulic Study shall also incorporate all current adopted Municipal NPDES Permit requirements for stormwater flow calculations and retention/detention features in effect at the time of review.